vmbbz/betmirror/README.md

 #### 2. ☁️ Cloud Persistence (MongoDB Atlas)
 Your bot runs 24/7 on the server.
-- **Auto-Recovery:** If the server restarts, your bot automatically rehydrates from the database and resumes trading.
+- **Database:** Stores user configuration, trade history, and session keys securely.
-- **Trade History:** Every trade, PnL, and AI reasoning log is permanently stored.
+- **Auto-Recovery:** If the server restarts, your bot automatically rehydrates from MongoDB and resumes trading without missing a beat.

 #### 3. 🌉 Cross-Chain Bridge (Li.Fi)
 Fund your trading bot from anywhere.